 Spending my formative years in the Vermont landscape has deeply influenced my painting.
-I am moved by the visual poetry in the trees and fields that surround me and look to capture and celebrate that with artwork.
-I explore this landscape every day seeking and always finding great inspiration.
+I am moved by the visual poetry in the trees and fields that surround me and look to capture and celebrate that with my artwork.
+I explore this landscape every day, seeking and always finding great inspiration.

-My formal art training was from Montserrat College of Art where I received a B.F.A in illustration.
+My formal art training was from Montserrat College of Art where I received a B.F.A in illustration in 2002.

 Studio Place Arts, Barre VT: